nextflow-io/nf-co2footprint/docs/co2footprint_calculation.md

 \end{aligned}
 $$

-For the final CO₂e estimation of a pipeline run, the values of all cached and completed tasks are summed up.
+For the final CO₂e estimation of a pipeline run, the values of reused cached and completed tasks are summed up.
 This includes failed tasks as well.

 !!! note